 ENEC 259: Coral Reef Ecology + Management

-This is a one-hour class that is a combination of lecture, reading of primary material and experiential learning.
+This is a three-hour class that is a combination of lecture, reading of primary material and experiential learning.
 The course will explore key physical and chemical characteristics of the coral reef environment, topics in coral reef ecology, and strategies available for protecting and managing the reef environment.
-The course will also familiarize students with the identification of the principal corals and fishes found in the Caribbean.
+The course will also familiarize students with the identification of the principal fishes, creatures, and corals found in the Caribbean.

-Starting in the Spring of 2013, the students began to put together a comprehensive Wiki-based resource about coral reefs at www.coraldigest.org.
+Starting in the Spring of 2013, the students began to research and write a comprehensive Wiki about coral reefs called Coral Digest: www.coraldigest.org.
 It is a work in progress, but is now used as the class textbook.
 It is also our hope that the general public will find it to be a useful resource.

-The Institute for the Environment (IE) places a strong emphasis on field-based learning.
-We run a number of semester-long field site programs, so this is intended at one level to be an introduction to field based learning and we hope students will consider engaging in further such experiences in the future.
+The Institute for the Environment (IE) and the Environment, Ecology and Energy Program (E3P) place a strong emphasis on field-based learning.
+IE runs a number of semester-long field site programs, so this is intended at one level to be an introduction to field based learning, and we hope students will consider engaging in further such experiences in the future.

 Finally, we find it important to nurture a strong sense of community amongst our students, so we hope this experience will help build strong bonds of camaraderie and contribute to the intellectual environment within IE.